sdroege/gstreamer-rs/docs/gstreamer-base/docs.md

 `self`, but does not flush them from the adapter.
 See `Adapter::take_list` for details.

-Caller owns returned list and contained buffers. `gst::Buffer::unref` each buffer in the list before freeing the list after usage.
+Caller owns returned list and contained buffers. `gst_buffer_unref` each buffer in the list before freeing the list after usage.
 ## `nbytes`
 the number of bytes to get